smscannell/Final_Tetrafloat_system/README.md

         Open the serial monitor in the Arduino IDE and set baud rate to 38400 Values are as follows: time (milliseconds), Corrected yaw angle (degrees), PID output, Clockwise winch status, Anticlockwise winch status

-        To see the values on a realtime graph:
+Step 8: To see the values on a realtime graph:
         Open the processing script Graph > Graph.pde Ensure that the Ardunio is plugged in and has the correct code flashed Press run (Angle is shown in black, PID output in red), to close graph and save values to csv file press any button If you get the error 'Error opening serial port' change the number in square brackets in the line of code (usually between 0 and 3): serial = new Serial(this, Serial.list()[1], 38400);

+NOTE: If magnetometer needs calibrating refer to this guide to determine the 3 magnetometer offsets  http://www.instructables.com/id/Simple-Manual-Magnetometer-Calibration/?ALLSTEPS

+ALSO NOTE: To change the digital outputs change the code between lines 129 and 147